See You at the Pillar

+See You at the Pillar is a 1967 British short documentary film about Dublin directed and written by Peter Bayliss.
+Produced by Robert Fitchet, it was nominated for an Academy Award for Best Documentary Short.

+Synopsis

-See You at the Pillar is a 1967 British short documentary film about Dublin combining contemporary footage, folk music and quotations from past residents such as George Bernard Shaw, Oscar Wilde and Brendan Behan.
+The film combines contemporary footage, folk music and quotations from past residents including George Bernard Shaw, Oscar Wilde and Brendan Behan.
 The film is narrated via a "conversation" between Anthony Quayle and Norman Rodway.
-Produced by Robert Fitchet, it was nominated for an Academy Award for Best Documentary Short.